kulakvt/vt-student-mailer/Quickstart.md

 2. An email message you want to send to all of your students.
 Edit this in your favorite plaintext editor.
 You can send your message as a plaintext message or using HTML formatting.

 3. A Google app password for your Gmail account.
 This is easy enough to generate, and it provides some additional security over using your regular Gmail password.
-Google provides [documentation for getting an app password]((https://support.google.com/accounts/answer/185833?hl=en "App Password Documentation")).
+Google provides [documentation for getting an app password](https://support.google.com/accounts/answer/185833?hl=en "App Password Documentation").
 This program will not store your credentials, so please remember or keep track of your app password.

 # Editing Your Email